kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

    API-fetched credentials are not supported.
 Credentials that e.g. refer to an external OAuth endpoint are permitted.

-3. API visibility: Manifest-based admission control resources are not visible through the Kubernetes API.
-These resources cannot be controlled through the API by design, may not be synchronized between API servers, and exposing them (similar to mirror pods) has proven error-prone in practice.
+3. API visibility: Manifest-based admission control objects are not visible through the Kubernetes API.
+These objects cannot be controlled through the API by design, may not be synchronized between API servers, and exposing them (similar to mirror pods) has proven error-prone in practice.